paras1238989/NodeJSLocal/README.md

 To start this app:

 1. Install NodeJS and npm using sudo apt-get install
-2. Colne or download this folder locally.
+2. Clone or download this folder locally.
 3. Go to the directory where index.js is present
 4. Type - node index.js
     This will start the server.